Makkarik/crash-course-to-reinforce/README.md

 - **Acceleration:** A continuous value in the range $[-5.0,\, 5.0]$ m/s².
 - **Steering (Wheel Angle):** A continuous value in the range $\left[-\frac{\pi}{4},\, \frac{\pi}{4}\right]$ radians.

-#### Discrete Action Space:

-A quantized version of the continuous action space, often discretized into 3 levels.

 #### Discrete Meta-Action Space:

 A set of 5 high-level actions: